thenickedwards/duels_mapping/README.md

 ### Shout Outs

 The amazing folks at [FBref](https://fbref.com/en/) (the source data set for this project) and [Sports Reference](https://www.sports-reference.com/about.html) are doing God's work, democratizing sports data by making it publicly available.
 Also instrumental as a guide and inspiration for getting this app off the ground, Nathan Braun and his book [Learn to Code with Soccer](https://codesoccer.com/).
 Huge thanks to my buddy [Kai Curtis](https://github.com/thepelkus-too) who put me on it.
 More thanks in no particular order: Alan Graham, Jeff Pendleton, Bide Alabi, Henry Tremblay, Tyler Cox, Nathan Cox (no relation), and Jesse Smith.
-Thanks and love to Mboligikpelani Nako who makes the sun rise and set every day.
+Thanks and love to Claudine Mboligikpelani Nako who makes the sun rise and set every day.

 <!-- TODO: review and update, ask JS? -->